CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/run-vm/run_cmaq_c6a.2xlarge.md

 ### Run 12US3 Benchmark case (optional - takes 1 hour)

-(If you don't want to wait 1 hour for this benchmark to complete, then terminate this instance and creating a c6a.8xlarge VM - 16 cores, or c6a.48xlarge VM - 96 cores to run this benchmark.)
+(If you don't want to wait 1 hour for this benchmark to complete, then terminate this instance and create a c6a.8xlarge VM - 16 cores, or c6a.48xlarge VM - 96 cores to run this benchmark.see section 3.2 or 3.3)
 Note, after terminating this instance, use the AWS Management Console and the instructions in section 2.1 to search for and select the c6a.8xlarge or c6a.48xlarge EC2 Instance.